Biz-mark/Quicksilver/README.md

 ## Notice

-> This plugin stores response of your pages as static files.
-You should be sure that cached pages are the **same to everyone no matter in what state** (logged or not) visitor session.
-Otherwise, personal information can be leaked to every visitor.
+> This plugin stores the response of your pages as static files.
+You should be aware that cached pages are **the same to everyone** no matter in what state (logged or not) visitor session are.
+Otherwise, personal information can be seen by every visitor.

 Use Quicksilver settings to set excluded paths, so pages with sensitive information will not be cached.